BrandonCorey/js_139/Conditional_Req.md

 console.log(account); // { email: 'fakeEmail@fake.com', password: 'newPassword' ...
 [Functions]} // Bypases printInfo
 ```
 ## Private Data ##
 One solution here is to take advantage of closure in conjunction with the object factory.
 We can return an object who's methods "close over" variables (in this case, parameters) within our outer function, allowing us to access the variables through the closure instead of as properties on an instance.
-This allows us to store private data that can only be accessed through the closure formed between our methods and the data, forcing users of the interface to abide by the requirements we set in place for each interraction, instead of letting them bypass it, as was possible in our previous code.
+This allows us to store private data that can only be accessed through the closure formed between our methods and the data, forcing users of the interface to abide by the requirements we set in place for each interraction, instead of letting them bypass it as we saw in the previous code.
 We will have our methods form a closure that references the `email` and `password` parameters.

-In the below example, none of the private data can be modified _or_ viewed unless a correct password is provided to the method.
+In the example below, none of the private data can be modified _or_ viewed unless a correct password is provided to the method.
 ```javascript
 function createAccount(email, password) {
   return {